linsomniac/vim-omnipy-template/README.markdown

    * Start typing something and then type Control-X Control-O to bring up the completion menu.

-If you've had good or bad luck wit this, please let me know!
+If you've had good or bad luck with this, please let me know!